suragch/studymongolian.net/src/pages/lessons/lesson-7/index.md

 ![heading-logo.png](/img/heading-logo.png)

-If you have any questions about this lesson or if you notice a mistake, then please leave a comment below.
-If I don't know the answer myself, then I will ask our teachers.

 ---

 ## Comments

+*Do you have a comment or question that would be helpful for others here?
+Copy the link to this page and [email me](/contact/) your comment or question.*

 **Roddy** on June 16, 2014 at 2:58 pm